cem-akkaya/LightAwarenessDemo/README.md

 If you want to contribute, feel free to create a pull request.

 ## Usage
-1- Download prject from Git and Generate Project files.\
+1- Download prOject from Git and Generate Project files.\
 2- Open your IDE and  Build project.
 If you are building from UProject you can get a plugin error.
 Just disable it and build.\
 3- Open project and make sure the LightAwareness Plugin is enabled.\
 4- PIE and test in editor.